McDutchie/sbodeps/README.md

 * Respectful towards the [Slackware philosophy](http://docs.slackware.com/slackware:philosophy): it does not take any control away from the administrator, shows exactly what it will do before doing it, and changes nothing without express prior permission.
 * Shamelessly heretical towards the Slackware philosophy: it might tempt someone to admit that automated dependency resolution can be awfully convenient. ;-)

+## Security considerations

+As part of its strategy to achieve high performance, `sbodeps` directly sources `sbopkg` configuration files and `.info` files from the repository, treating the configuration entries as shell variables.
+These files should only contain variable assignments and comments.
+However, any other shell code found there would also be executed by `bash`, even `rm -rf /`.
+So, before you use `sbodeps`, make sure you trust that your configuration files and your local copy of the `sbopkg` repository have not been tampered with.

+(To be fair, the same applies to running `sbopkg` itself, or indeed any SlackBuild script; they could just as easily contain malicious shell code.)

 ## Usage and options

     Usage: sbodeps [OPTION...]
 [PACKAGENAME...]